 But when multiple phenology observations are submitted on a plant you see regularly, we can better gauge changes to a plant's full life cycle.
 Monitoring a plant regularly includes watching that plant throughout its growing season and submitting a phenology observation on the dates phenology events start occurring.

 For example, perhaps you signed up with Budburst because you enjoy watching the redbud outside your kitchen window.
 You think, “I’ll report the phenology events for that tree.”
 Because you observe changes in that plant every few days, you can be fairly certain when the first flowers open; when bud burst happens; and when the first leaves unfurl.
 You look up the plant in the Budburst website and learn its phenology events.
 In spring you notice the first buds and flowers appear on the redbud.
 Time to make a report!

 Reporting your observation and uploading a photograph of your observation may be done via hand-held device or by computer (see next section).
 Printable report forms for field observations may be downloaded below or from each plant’s resource page.
 Carry these field reports back to an area with computer access for data entry into the budburst.org website.

 Deciduous Trees and Shrubs - Phenology Observation Form

 Conifer Trees and Shrubs - Phenology Observation Form

 Report Your Observations

-To begin the process of reporting your observations - whether one-time or life-cycle - log into your Budburst account.
+To begin the process of reporting your observations log into your Budburst account.
 To register with Budburst and create your account, follow these steps:

 Create Your Budburst Account